 The following are a few signs of executive dysfunction that can occur after brain injury.

-Difficulty with Motivation and Initiation
+Lack of Motivation and Initiation

 Have you noticed that it is much harder to get motivated and start a new activity ever since your brain injury?